 1849: Josephus Shaw, Quincy Tirrell, William Dyer, Prince H. Tirrell, and James L. Bates were shoemakers of Weymouth who pioneered to California.

 1851/52: An ecclesiastical society was formed in North Weymouth.
-On March 11, 1852 the society dedicated a church building and, on the same day, organized as the Pilgrim Church of North Weymouth.
+On March 11, 1852 the society dedicated a church building and, on the same day, organized it as the Pilgrim Congregational Church of North Weymouth.

 1852: Queen Ann’s Turnpike became a town road and was known as Washington Street.
 The first town hall was constructed at the corner of Washington, Middle, and Winter Streets.
 (It was destroyed by fire in 1914).
 Town meetings were no longer held in the church.